KengoTODA/findbugs-slf4j/README.md

 ```

-# change log
+# Change log

 See [CHANGELOG.md](CHANGELOG.md) for detail.

-# copyright and license
+# Copyright and license

 Copyright 2012-2015 Kengo TODA